Erosion Prevention

 • The erosion prevention permit submittal will need to designate a responsible party who will be in charge of the erosion prevention plan on site.

-• The erosion prevention permit will be reviewed and inspected for proper placement of BMPs prior to approval of associated development permit.
+• The erosion prevention permit will be reviewed and inspected for proper placement of BMPs prior to approval of the associated development permit.

 • The BMPs will need to be maintained through the course of construction and additional inspections and/or reporting to County staff may be required.